-Enhancement of our EBACC teaching and curriculum planning in line with Ofsted Research papers and EEF guidance.
-Designated curriculum time given for the development of teaching and time to embed the key elements of the EEF/Ofsted documentation.
-Quality assurance programme used to evaluate effectiveness of new approaches undertaken

-There is strong evidence of a link between economic disadvantage and attainment in science, which in turn is a significant barrier to further participation in science subjects.
-The school will use the EFF recommendations to identify approaches which successfully boost attainment and remain this barrier.

-Science | EEF

-Research review series: science

-In schools, the teaching of geography gives students an understanding of the world around them, its environments, places near and far, and the processes that create and affect them.
-This is a core part of high quality teaching and learning in geography at Weatherhead and highlighted as best practice in the

-Research review series: geography

-At EPC, teaching and curriculum design in history reflects the relationship between substantive and disciplinary knowledge.
+Enhancement of our EBACC There is strong ovidence of a link between ass 4.0 There is strong evidence of a link between eco- 1, 3 teaching and curriculum plan- ning in line with Ofsted Re- nomic disadvantage and attainment in science, which in turn is a significant barrier to further par- - • search papers and EEF guid- ticipation in science subjects.
+The school will use ance.
+Designated curriculum the EFF recommendations to identify approaches time given for the development which successfully boost attainment and remain of teaching and time to embed this barrier. the key elements of the Science EEF EEF/Ofsted documentation.
+Research review series: science Quality assurance programme In achorals, the teaching of accorrently gives at a used to evaluate effectiveness In schools, the teaching of geography gives stu- of new approaches undertaken dents an understanding of the world around them, its environments, places near and far, and the processes that create and affect them.
+This is a core part of high quality teaching and learning in geography at Weatherhead and highlighted as best practice in the Research review series: geography At EPC, teaching and curriculum design in history reflects the relationship between substantive and disciplinary knowledge.
 Teaching develops pupils' historical knowledge and their historical analysis simultaneously.
-This is highlighted as best practice in the

-Research review series: history

-In 2020, 'Language trends' shone a spotlight on disapplication.
-Disapplication is when a school removes all or part of the curriculum for a pupil or group of pupils as evidenced in Curriculum research review series: languages

-At EPC, every student at KS3 studies a language and all students are given the opportunity to gain a languages qualification at KS4.
-The careful curriculum design engages all learners irrespective of background of ability.
+This is highlighted as best prac- tice in the Research review series: history In 2020, 'Language trends' shone a spotlight on disapplication.
+Disapplication is when a school re- moves all or part of the curriculum for a pupil or group of pupils as evidenced in Curriculum re- search review series: languages At EPC, every student at KS3 studies a language and all students are given the opportunity to gain a languages qualification at KS4.
+The careful cur- riculum design engages all learners irrespective of background of ability.

-Whole school numeracy devel-EEF IMPROVING MATHEMATICS IN KEY 1, 3, opment.
-STAGES TWO AND THREE Guidance Report states: Ensure that pupils develop fluent recall of number facts.
+Whole school numeracy devel- opment.
+EEF IMPROVING MATHEMATICS IN KEY STAGES TWO AND THREE Guidance Report states: 1, 3, Ensure that pupils develop fluent recall of number facts.
 Quick retrieval of number facts is important for success in mathematics.
 It is likely that pupils who have problems retrieving addition, subtraction, multiplication, and division facts, including number bonds and multiples, will have difficulty understanding and using mathematical concepts they encounter later on in their studies.
-OFSTED's research review for Mathematics states that: Based on the above, high-quality maths education may have the following features • School-wide approaches to calculation and presentation in pupils' books. • School-wide approaches to providing time and resources for teachers to develop subject knowledge and to learn valuable ways of teaching from each other.
-This is a focus for development around our Use of Mathematics Across the Curriculum at a whole school level to ensure consistency and appropriate training for all staff teaching
+OFSTED's research review for Mathematics states that: Based on the above, high-quality maths education may have the following features • School-wide approaches to calculation and presentation in pupils' books. • School-wide ap- proaches to providing time and resources for teachers to develop subject knowledge and to learn valuable ways of teaching from each other.
+This is a focus for development around our Use of Mathematics Across the Curriculum at a whole school level to ensure consistency and appropri- ate training for all staff teaching